How Much Deposit Do You Need For a Second Home Mortgage?

 How a broker can make your deposit funds go further

-Buying a second home can be trickier, especially as you need a better LTV than you would usually require for your primary residence.
+Buying a second home can be trickier, especially as you need a better LTV than you usually require for your primary residence.

 We're so confident in our service, we guarantee it.